alancesar/flight-plan/README.md

 ### fligh-plan-api (REST API)

-Build and install the `flight-plan-core` (if you haven't done it yet):
+Build and install the `flight-plan-core` application (if you haven't done it yet):
 ```shell
 cd flight-plan-core
 mvn clean install